Rabbit fish: Description

 The appearance of C. monstrosa shares characteristics of its distant relatives, sharks.
 It characteristically has a large head and a tapering body that ends in its whip-like tail, and has a short snout with an overhanging mouth.
-The top dorsal fin is positioned high on the spine of the fish, and is triangular and tall in height.
+The top dorsal fin is positioned high on the spine of the fish, and is triangular and tall in height, with the fin spine extending beyond the tip of the fin.
 Positioned in the mid-section of the fish, the spine runs throughout the length of the fish and continuously joins with the upper part of the caudal fin; this dorsal spine is also mildly poisonous and can cause painful stings.
-One distinguishing feature of the fish, compared to its close relatives, is the anal fin, which is distinctly separated from lancet-shaped caudal fin.
+One distinguishing feature of the fish, compared to its close relatives, is the anal fin, which is distinctly separated from its lancet-shaped caudal fin.
 The color is silver-green with spots of brown.
 Additionally, they have marmor-white stripes in all directions with a distinct lateral line can be seen clearly on the head.

 The rabbit fish can grow up to 1.5 m long, and weigh 2.5 kg.
 More specifically, this chimaera species is characterized by a slow-growth rate, and a long life expectancy.
 In the study of one population, the theoretical asymptotic length of this fish was estimated at 78.87 cm with a yearly growth rate of 6.73% per year.
 With these estimates of growth, the study also suggests the maximum ages of the fish to be 30 years for males and 26 for females, with the maturity age of the sample being 13.4 years for males and 11.2 years for females.